AmanGupta7883/WorldRef/README.md

 1. To start the app use the following steps:
 2. npm i
 3. npm run dev
-4. Email: admin@gmail.com, Password: admin
+4. Credentials for login page(Email: admin@gmail.com, Password: admin)